echobind/playbook/source/2-our-operating-process.md

 ## Invoicing and Payment
 We require payment for the first iteration to begin work on a project.
 Starting with the second week, invoices will automatically be sent out on Friday and payment is due within 15 days.

 We do not itemize our invoices for the same reason we do not track exact hours.
-Weekly status is well documented through other means.
+Weekly status is well documented by other means.

 Invoices can be paid by check, wire transfer or credit card.